Macschrauber/Macschrauber-s-Rom-Dump/README.md

 Use my Github Downloader to obtain a copy with no quarantine flag set:
 [https://github.com/Macschrauber/Macschrauber-s-Rom-Dump/releases/download/Release/Download.the.Dumper.from.github.zip](https://github.com/Macschrauber/Macschrauber-s-Rom-Dump/releases/download/Release/Download.the.Dumper.from.github.zip)
+<br><br>
-Or to unflag the .dmg (I have the .dmg) by copying it to the user's Download folder and let it remove the quarantine flags.
+Or, if you want to use an older version, use the downloader button `I have the .DMG file`.
+This unflags the .DMG by copying it to the user's Download folder and let the downloader remove the quarantine flags.

 <br><br>